Fannie Gaston-Johansson

-Fannie Jean Gaston-Johansson (1938-2023) was an American professor of nursing and university distinguished professor at Johns Hopkins University.
+Fannie Jean Gaston-Johansson (December 21, 1938 – January 7, 2023) was an American professor of nursing and university distinguished professor at Johns Hopkins University.
 Gaston-Johansson researched health disparities, pain management, and coping strategies in women breast cancer patients.
 Gaston-Johansson was the first African-American woman tenured full professor at Johns Hopkins University.
 She previously served as a dean and full professor at University of Gothenburg and an associate professor at University of Nebraska Medical Center.
 Gaston-Johansson was named a Living Legend of the American Academy of Nursing in 1995.

+Johansson died on December 21, 2023, at the age of 85.

 Early life and education

 Fannie Gaston-Johansson was born in 1938 in Hickory, North Carolina.
 In 1959, she completed a Bachelor of Science in Nursing at Winston-Salem State University.
 She earned a Master of Science in Nursing in medical, surgical, and psychiatric nursing from University of California, San Francisco in 1963.
 In 1985, Gaston-Johansson completed a Ph.D. in nursing at the University of Gothenburg.